Birth Control

 Other methods of birth control and their expiry dates

 Other birth control methods include condoms, pills, and patches.
-These methods have different expiry dates, so it is important to consult a healthcare practitioner to determine which method is right for you.
+These methods have different expiry dates, so it is important to consult a healthcare practitioner to determine which method is right for you, and to always check the label of your birth control.

 Condoms